MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-dimensions.md

 > [!NOTE]
 > The **Ledger Entry Dimensions** page displays the dimensions one ledger entry at a time.
 You'll see as you scroll through the ledger entries, the content on the **Ledger Entry Dimensions** page changes accordingly.

-## <a name="see-related-microsoft-trainingtrainingmodulesdimensions-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/dimensions-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmodulesdimensions-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/dimensions-dynamics-365-business-central/index)

 ## <a name="see-also" />See also